Blog

 What publishers need to know about managing consent on AMP

-As publishers move to complete their TCF v2 migrations, AMP pages (Accelerated Mobile Pages) are one piece of the puzzle that can’t be left unaddressed.
-Given the high volume of traffic driven by mobile and AMP views, foregoing something like a CMP to manage consent exposes publishers to possible legal risk and revenue loss.
+When it comes to privacy and monetization, AMP pages are one piece of the puzzle that can’t be left unaddressed.
+Given the high volume of traffic driven by mobile and AMP views, foregoing something like a CMP to manage consent exposes publishers to possible legal risk — and leaves money on the table.

-Implementing a privacy solution for AMP presents unique challenges and limitations.
-Here are some questions to keep in mind when collecting consent from your AMP viewers.
+Collecting consent on AMP represents an important monetization opportunity, but the implementation of privacy solutions in this unique environment presents unique challenges and limitations.
+Here are some questions to keep in mind when collecting consent from your AMP visitors.

-HOW DO YOU HANDLE AMP TRAFFIC IN REGIONS WITH DIFFERENT PRIVACY REGULATIONS?
+HOW DO YOU HANDLE AMP TRAFFIC FOR MULTIPLE PRIVACY REGULATIONS?

 For a global audience, you’ll want to cover all your bases with a combined solution that can meet different regional privacy regulations.
 After integrating the Sourcepoint CMP with your AMP inventory, the <amp-geo> component can detect if a user is in the EEA to trigger a TCF v2 preference manager.
 Likewise, a US user could receive a CCPA appropriate “Do Not Sell My Personal Information” message.
 A combined solution ensures that consent is collected from regions that require it, in the manner that is required.